Partner organization from Azerbaijan: “Common Sense” Youth Organization

 NOTE: 100% of the accommodation, food and transportation during the project will be covered with the support of Erasmus+.

-How to apply: Please read all information before completing the application.
+How to apply: Please read all information clearly before filling out the application.

 Please read more about the project in the info pack.